einschmidt/hassio-addons/Caddy 2/README.md

 # Default Proxy Server setup

-While Caddy 2 doesn't find any `Caddyfile` under `/share/caddy`, the addon will run as a proxy server for Home Assistant, using provided information from the add-on config, including automatic HTTPS.
+While Caddy 2 isn't provided with a Caddyfile, the addon will run as a proxy server for Home Assistant, using provided information from the add-on config, including automatic HTTPS.

 **Note**: As soon as Caddy 2 finds a `Caddyfile`, the `non_caddyfile_config` settings will be ignored in favour of the Caddyfile.

 # Caddyfile setup

-Using the [SSH](https://home-assistant.io/addons/ssh/) or [Samba](https://home-assistant.io/addons/samba/) add-ons, create the `/share/caddy` folder.
-Place a Caddyfile at `/share/caddy/Caddyfile` (no extension).
+Using the [SSH](https://home-assistant.io/addons/ssh/) or [Samba](https://home-assistant.io/addons/samba/) add-ons, create the `/share/caddy` folder and place a Caddyfile at `/share/caddy/Caddyfile` (no extension), or specify the location of your Caddyfile using `config_path`.
 There's also access to the `/ssl` folder if you want to use certificates from another add-on, or use this add-on to create certificates for other add-ons.
 Finally, this add-on uses Host networking so you can listen on any ports you need.

 # Caddyfile example